swfiua/blume/doc/guide.rst

 followed up by a short gamma ray burst, and observations further down the spectrum too.

-It would be surprising if these new observations do not change out current thinking in some significant way.
+It would be surprising if these new observations do not change our current thinking in some significant way.